O Flouer o

 Yer like again,

-That focht and dee'd for,
+That focht and

 Yer wee bit Hill an Glenn,